 Instructions

-- Wash the raw mangoes and wipe them well with a kitchen towel.
-Cut the flesh into 1-inch cubes with skin on.
+- Wash mangoes and wipe them well with a kitchen towel.
+Cut the flesh into 1-inch cubes with the skin on.
 Discard the pit.
-We will need 500 grams of mangoes.
-You can either choose 2 large mangoes or 3-4 small ones.

 - Mix well and keep aside for 30 minutes.

-- Heat 4 tablespoon sesame oil in a pan.
-Once the oil is hot, add 1 teaspoon mustard seeds and 1 teaspoon fenugreek seeds and fry on medium heat for a few seconds.
+- Heat sesame oil in a pan over medium heat.
+Once the oil is hot, add mustard and fenugreek seeds powder and fry for 5-6 seconds.

-- Add 1 teaspoon turmeric powder, 3 tablespoon Kashmiri red chili powder, and 2 teaspoon white vinegar and fry for another 3-4 seconds.
+- Now add turmeric powder, red chili powder, and vinegar, and fry for another 3-4 seconds.

-- Now add the mangoes and mix well.
+- Add the mango cubes and mix well.

 shilpi